Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 Once you have transcribed the journals or diaries, you can create a PDF file and share the journal in several locations.

-Since we are family historians, the first place I’d recommend uploading your transcriptions is to the FamilySearch Digital Library.
+Since we are family historians, I recommend uploading your transcriptions to the FamilySearch Digital Library first.
 This informative post contains a video explaining the process and access to the forms for uploading your items.

 One golden rule of digital preservation is backing up items in multiple places.
 With these two digital archives, you’re on your way to achieving that goal.

 There are other possible places to upload digital copies of your old journals.
-If you know of some, please share those suggestions in the comments section below.
+If you know of any, please share them in the comments section below.

 Bonus Preservation Idea for Old Journals